 Retiring from teaching allowed me to turn my passion for daylilies into a business.

 I started hybridizing in 2006.
-I have registered nine daylilies from 2007 to the present.
+I have registered eleven daylilies from 2007 to the present.

 I'm a member of the American Daylily Society, The Garden State Daylily Growers and am on the board of the Delaware Valley Daylily Society.
 I am also a garden judge with AHS